 Candy Boerwinkle is an undergraduate student at Southern Oregon University studying Education and Psychology with a focus on Early Childhood Development.
 She is also working on a minor in Emerging Media and Digital Arts.
 She anticipates graduation magna cum laude in June 2015.

-Candy’s interests include neuroscience, autism, educational psychology, and community partnerships in education.
-Her recent research explored the benefits of intergenerational learning between at-risk readers and elderly residents in mentoring relationships in the community.
+Candy’s interests include neuroscience, developmental psychology, autism, educational psychology, and community partnerships in education.
+Her 2013 summer research explored the benefits of intergenerational learning between at-risk readers and elderly residents in mentoring relationships in the community.
 She is currently working on developing a local reading partnership between these two populations.